PapillonApp/Papillon-ED-Core/DOCUMENTATION.md

 > [!CAUTION]
 > Package not published
-> The typescript package is not finished yet !
-Consider installing it using `npm i git+https://github.com/camarm-dev/papillon-ed-core`
+> The typescript package is not released yet !
+Consider installing it using `npm i papillon-ed-core-beta`

 ```sh
 npm i papillon-ed-core